MarkBind/markbind/docs/devGuide/maintainerGuide.md

 $ markbind deploy
 ```

+9. Close the [issue milestone on GitHub](https://github.com/MarkBind/markbind/milestones) tied to that version.

+    a.
+Please also create a new milestone for the next iterations.
+Recommended to have at least two version milestones opened.

-9. Draft a new release on GitHub.
+10. Draft a new release on GitHub.

     a.
 Go to the Markbind release page at https://github.com/MarkBind/markbind/releases.